·

 Is SGIP available outside California?

 No. SGIP is exclusively a California program.
-However, many other states offer their own battery storage incentive programs.
-Some states are looking at California's model as they develop their own clean energy programs.
+However, many other states offer their own energy storage incentive programs, and some are looking at California's model as they develop their own.

 The Bottom Line

 SGIP is one of the most generous clean energy incentive programs in the country.
-For qualifying California homeowners, it can make battery storage and solar essentially free — protecting your home from power outages while permanently reducing your energy bills.
+For qualifying California homeowners, it can make energy storage essentially free — protecting your home from power outages while permanently reducing your energy bills.

 The program won't last forever.
 Budgets are finite, and some utility territories have already reached waitlist status.
-If you've been thinking about solar and battery storage, now is the time to act.
+If you've been thinking about energy storage, now is the time to look into your eligibility.

-California Energy Initiative helps homeowners across California access the SGIP program.
-We handle the entire process — from eligibility assessment to installation coordination to rebate application — so you can focus on what matters: saving money and keeping your home powered.
+California Energy Initiative helps homeowners across California understand and access the SGIP program.
+We assess your eligibility and connect you with registered SGIP Developers and independent licensed installers, so you can focus on what matters: saving money and keeping your home powered.

 Sources & Official Resources: